Functional Behaviour Assessment and Behaviour

 Toward a Functional Analysis of Self-Injury View study

-Reduction of Severely Disruptive Behaviors of Young Autistic Children: The Effects of Teaching Functionally Equivalent Alternative Behaviors View study
+Reduction of Severely Challenging behaviours of Young Autistic Children: The Effects of Teaching Functionally Equivalent Alternative behaviours View study

 Horner's review of school-based FBA methodology provides a practical framework for conducting assessments within the constraints of public school settings.
 He distinguishes between the rigour achievable in clinical settings and the pragmatic approach required in schools, arguing convincingly that school-based FBAs conducted through interviews, records, and structured observation are sufficient to generate valid hypotheses in most cases.
 Directly relevant to any teacher working within an IEP team.

-Function-Based Support Versus Non-Function-Based Support for School-Based Problem Behavior: A Meta-Analysis View study
+Function-Based Support Versus Non-Function-Based Support for School-Based Problem behaviour: A Meta-Analysis View study

-Positive Behavior Support: Including People with Difficult Behavior in the Community View study
+Positive behaviour Support: Including People with Difficult behaviour in the Community View study

 Sugai and Horner's framework for Positive Behaviour Support at the school and individual level remains the most widely implemented model of school-wide behaviour support in the United States.
 This paper outlines the components of an evidence-based BIP within a tiered system and makes the case for proactive, function-based approaches over reactive punishment.
 It provides the theoretical scaffolding for the MTSS tier structure within which school-based FBAs now operate.